-No world record attempts are allowed in wet conditions on tarmac or concrete strips when the top speed is exceeding 250 km/h (High speed circuits excluded).
+No world record attempts are allowed in wet conditions on tarmac or concrete strips when the top speed is exceeding 250 km/h (concrete airfield tracks or high-speed circuits excluded).

 The following applies to vehicles (motorcycles, sidecars, 3 wheeled or quads) making attempts for a world record on man-made strips (i.e. airfield runways) made in concrete or tarmac: